Developer Portal

 App webhooks

-An app webhook is a per-channel URL your CI runner, monitoring tool, or external service can POST to in order to drop a message into a GameVox channel — no gateway session required.
+An app webhook is a per-channel URL your CI runner, monitoring tool, or external service can POST to in order to drop a message into a GameVox channel.
+No gateway session required.
 Messages post as your bot user, with the bot's avatar and username.

 Limits